I built six-pack abs without ever going to the gym and I started grossly fat and out of shape. Moreover, I did it after 37 (Age is mostly irrelevant).

 If you train and diet right (both of which aren’t complicated), you too can build six-pack abs.
 You don’t even need a gym.
 Bodyweight training is more than enough to get six-pack abs.

+P.S.
+Ripped with Bodyweight is how you get six pack abs.
 Every man should build six-pack abs at least once in their lives.
 Believe me, it’s worth the effort.